-1-3 3-5 6-8 8-10 Impact on the Game - Skills: Shooting, passing, skating, stickhandling All skills are weak and need improvement.
+1-3 3-5 6-8 8-10 Impact on the Game - Skills: Shooting, passing, skating, stickhandling improvement.
 Some skills are adequate.
-Player tries to utilize their skills during game play, but lacks execution and ability to do such.
+Player tries to utilize their skills during game play but lacks execution and ability to do such.
 Most Skills are generally good.
 Mostly uses proper techniques and is usually successful in executing them.
-Player shows flashes of high end skill in game-like situations.
+Player shows flashes of high-end skill in game-like situations.
 Skills are superior.
 Uses proper techniques and is successful in executing them.
-All of their skills stand out and are above and beyond their peer group.
-Impact on the game - Compete Level Player is noticeably out of place.
+All their skills stand out and are above and beyond their peer group.

+Impact on the game Compete Level Player is noticeably out of place.
 Not for lack of effort, but they get in the way of the flow of their teammates and have no positive contribution towards their team.
 Player is hard to notice and rarely gets involved in the play.
 Player does not get in the way and is not out of place Player is strong and makes many attempts to have an impact on the game.
 Player is involved in the play most of the time and is a noticeable contributor on the ice.
 Player is constantly involved in all facets of the game.
 The puck seems to follow them, rarely do they make mistakes and they contribute on both offensive and defensive facets of the game.
-Positional Awareness Player hasn't yet grasped positioning.
-Player has some awareness of positioning but it is usually only from an offensive or defensive perspective not both.
-Eg. cheats for offense and does not help in the defensive zone. time but shows they know Player positioning is excellent both offensively and defensively.
+Positional Awareness Player hasn't yet grasped positionin g.
+Player has some awareness of positioning, but it is usually only from an offensive or defensive perspective, not both.
+E.g. cheats for offense and does not help in the defensive zone.
+Player knows proper offensive and defensive positioning.
+Maybe doesn't always execute or get to the position all the time but shows they know where to be.
+Player positioning is excellent both offensively and defensively.
 Rarely caught out of position.

-A rubric is a common assessment tool used across all education systems today.
-We want everyone to have a good understanding of what each number actually means.
-The idea is not to over complicate but to have some concise criteria as to what an "X" number actually means.

-At the end of each 5 on 5 session players will receive a ranking for their position based on the averaged scores from all evaluators assigned to that position.
+- A rubric is a common assessment tool used across all education systems today.
+We want everyone to have a good understanding of what each number means.
+The idea is not to over complicate but to have some concise criteria as to what an "X" number means. - At the end of each 5 on 5 session players will receive a ranking for their position based on the averaged scores from all evaluators assigned to that position.
 [U11 is an exception - as per Hockey Canada rules - kids in this age group are not allowed to declare positions yet.
-As such the player rankings will be for all players on the ice.]

-During the 5 on 5 scrimmages, officials will call obvious penalties on players.
+As such the player rankings will be for all players on the ice.] - During the 5 on 5 scrimmages, officials will call obvious penalties on players.
 The offending player will sit for 1 min in the penalty box.
 The offending team will play short for 1 min.
 Major penalties are cross checking, hits to the head, and severe slashing.
 Gross Misconduct penalties will result in the player being asked to leave the ice.
 These include but are not limited to: Boarding, Abuse to Official, and Checking from Behind.
-Gross Misconduct may result in a zero score.

-Oversight: President or VP(s), CMHA Staff, Evaluation Lead and an Evaluation Captain(s)
+Gross Misconduct may result in a zero score. - Oversight: President or VP(s), CMHA Staff, Evaluation Lead, and an Evaluation Captain(s)

-Movement of Players
+9. Movement of Players